The Data Center Rundown

 AI workload infrastructure spending

-Global server market revenue hit a record $112.4 billion in the third quarter, fueled primarily by intense demand for AI infrastructure which drove vendor sales up 61 percent year-over-year, according to IDC figures.
+Driven by overwhelming demand for AI-related hardware, the global server market revenue reached a record $112.4 billion in the third quarter, marking a 61 percent year-over-year increase according to IDC data.

 Read at The Register→